How to make sakura milk latte at home

 If you want your sakura latte chilled, you can add cold milk and/or ice to it.

-Ice cubes serve as a barrier between the different liquids, so you can get a nice effect layering the milk and the sakura concentrate.
+Ice cubes also serve as a barrier between the different liquids, so you can get a nice effect layering the milk and the sakura concentrate.

 - Fill a glass with milk up to about its 1/3